| Title: | Aids in Processing and Plotting Data from a Lemna-Tec Scananalyzer |

 The variable that is most correlated with the other variables is selected first for inclusion.
 The partial correlation for each of the remaining variables, given the first selected variable, is calculated and the most correlated of these variables is selects for inclusion next.
 Then the partial correlations are adjust for the second included variables.
 This process is repeated until the specified criteria have been satisfied.
 The possibilities are to:

-the default (nvarselect = NULL
+the default (nvarselect = NULL and p.variance = 1) select all variables in

 increasing order of amount of information they provide;

-select exactly nvarselect
+select exactly nvarselect variables;

-select just enough variables, up to a maximum of nvarselect
+select just enough variables, up to a maximum of nvarselect variables, to explain

-*100 per cent of the total variance.
+at least p.variance*100 per cent of the total variance.

-giving the results of the variable selection.
+A data.frame giving the results of the variable selection.

-It will contain the columns Variable
+It will contain the columns Variable, Selected,

 Chris Brien